 -

 Industry-specific inflation.
 Different sectors inflate at different rates.
 Construction costs often outpace consumer inflation; oil prices fluctuate independently.
-A project-specific index (e.g., the construction cost index for a building project) often gives better estimates than economy-wide CPI.
+A project-specific index (e.g. the construction cost index for a building project) usually gives better estimates than economy-wide CPI.

 -

 Hyperinflation.
-Inflation rates of dozens or hundreds of percent per year.
-Distinct enough from “normal” inflation that engineering-economic models need rework — but rare in stable economies.
+Rates of dozens or hundreds of percent per year.
+Distinct enough from “normal” inflation that engineering-economic models need rework, but rare in stable economies.